sjaubain/OSM-Parser/README.md

   <img src="images/screenshot2.png" style="display: block; margin: 0 auto" />
 </p>

-To test the precision of those results, we use the matrix distance API of the free service [openrouteservice](https://openrouteservice.org/dev/#/api-docs/v2/matrix/{profile}/post) for the first 50 cities of a data sample around the region of Yverdon-Les-Bains, Switzerland, and compare the results with those given with the OSM-Parer CSV export tool.
+To test the precision of those results, we use the matrix distance API of the free service [openrouteservice](https://openrouteservice.org/dev/#/api-docs/v2/matrix/{profile}/post) for the first 50 cities of a data sample around the region of Yverdon-Les-Bains, Switzerland, and compare the results with those given with the OSM-Parser CSV export tool.
 Since there are 50 cities, we obtain 50 x 50 time routes, one for each pair of cities.

 <p align="center">
   <img src="images/screenshot3.png" style="display: block; margin: 0 auto" />